rh133/coffee_sales_excel_project/README.md

 ### Overview

-This Excel-based project explores the sales performance of a coffee retail business by analyzing product demand, customer behavior, regional sales distribution, and the impact of loyalty programs.
+This Excel project explores the sales performance of a coffee retail business by analyzing product demand, customer behavior, regional sales distribution, and the impact of loyalty programs.

 ### Key Highlights: